camunda/camunda-docs/docs/self-managed/tasklist-deployment/configuration.md

 ## Zeebe broker connection

-Tasklist needs a connection to Zeebe Broker to start the import.
+Tasklist needs a connection to Zeebe broker to start the import.

 ### Settings to connect